avikMall/dataVisualizationProjects/README.md

 # dataVisualizationProjects
 These are some simple projects that I have completed.
 All of these projects are examples of basic computational mathematics and data visualization concepts.
+I reccomend viewing project 3 first.